14 Top Ski Resorts in Ontario, 2024/25

 Located just 2.5 hours northeast of Toronto on the Niagara Escarpment, Blue Mountain Resort is the largest ski resort in Ontario.
 It offers an extensive array of runs, ranging from wide groomers to twisty routes through the trees, and even some knee bashing bumps.

-This is my go-to ski hill for skiing near Toronto.
-It's a fun, easy to get to, and the facilities are first-rate.
-If I see a lake-effect snowstorm developing up near Collingwood, I will plan to make the drive and get my skis onto the deep white stuff that falls in copious quantities.
+This is our go-to ski hill for skiing near Toronto.
+It's fun and easy to get to, and the facilities are first-rate.
+If we see a lake-effect snowstorm developing up near Collingwood, we will plan to make the drive and get our skis onto the deep white stuff that falls in copious quantities.
 I'll also head up there in the late season when the sun is shining and the snow turns to a mashed potato consistency.
 There's nothing quite like those spring ski days followed by some patio time in the village.
-What I won't do, however, is ski at Blue Mountain on a weekend.
+What we won't do, however, is ski at Blue Mountain on a weekend.
 It's completely bonkers with long lineups at the lifts and crowded ski runs.

 The three terrain parks — Grove, Badlands, and L Park — have all the bumps, humps, rails, and boxes for you to test your skills and see how brave you really are.